Where are you on your Italian language journey?

 The blog gave me the incentive to post something in Italian and forced me to learn new words, work on grammar skills and write my thoughts in a way an Italian would express them (I’m still working on that – believe me there are so many cultural nuances and idioms!)

 Traveling in Italy gave me the confidence to hold meaningful conversations with Italians.
 And when I say meaningful… I MEAN it!
 I went from shyly exchanging a greeting with the person at the cash register or mumbling a request for a table reservation with a maître d’— to presenting my novel set in Italy, in front of a large Italian audience – in Italian.

 So, when I say to you beginning language learners… and you mid-range language students who feel stuck or feel you have hit the proverbial language learning wall, I’VE BEEN EXACTLY WHERE YOU ARE!
 I was frustrated, disillusioned, and continuously looking for new methods and quick fixes.
-I was always searching for the proverbial silver “language” bullet that would transform me from stumbling around trying to piece together words in Italian to brilliant conversationalist (again still working on that!)
+I was always searching for the proverbial silver “language” bullet that would transform me from stumbling around trying to piece together words in Italian to a brilliant conversationalist (again still working on that!)

 The fact of the matter is that